CriticalOptimisation/CleanSky/README.md

 ## What is SafetyLib ?

 SafetyLib is a Modelica library which represents functional flows and functional losses.
 Modelica is a widely used, standard language created to describe dynamic systems.
-SafetyLib manipulates Boolean equations to model the functional status of components.
+SafetyLib manipulates Boolean equations to model the functional status of components in a system.

 ## How Does It Work ?